 At Mount Holyoke, we recognize that our students are working to juggle obligations other than just school work.
 Being a commuter student gives you the opportunity to earn a college degree without sacrificing other responsibilities.
 While MHC is a residential community, we hope that the decision to live off campus still allows our students to stay connected, engaged, and as always, an active part of our great community.

 Of course the entire campus community is open to all, and we hope that commuting students will continue to eat on campus, lounge in the residence halls and participate in the many social activities, but the Commuter Student Lounge is designed with commuting students in mind.

 Commuter Student Lounge

-Blanchard 333 is a lounge space specifically set aside for Commuter Students.
-With access to lockers, computers (with printing), a TV, and small kitchen with refrigerator/freezer, sink and microwave; we want you to feel forever at home.
-While OneCard access to Residence Halls is restricted for non-residents from 2am-7am, the lounge is available whenever Blanchard is open!
+Blanchard 333 is a lounge space specifically set aside for commuter students.
+With access to lockers, computers, a TV, and small kitchenette with refrigerator/freezer, sink and microwave, we want you to feel at home.
+While OneCard access to Residence Halls is restricted for non-residents from 2 a.m.-7 a.m., the lounge is available whenever Blanchard Hall is open!
 The space is managed in conjunction with the Office of Student Programs.
-For more information, contact Jaime DeCaro Birk, the Student Programs Office Manager and Commuter Lounge Manager.
+For more information, contact Jaime DeCaro, the Student Programs Office Manager and Commuter Lounge Manager.

 Commuter Student Parking